• Skip to primary navigation

 The coconut oil in these cookies makes them really crispy and brown on the outside and ooey and gooey on the inside.
 Excuse me while I go make some.

-For more recipes, check out my dairy free breastfeeding diet recipes. or these dairy and soy free desserts for breastfeeding moms.
+For more recipes, check out my dairy free breastfeeding meal plan. or these dairy and soy free desserts for breastfeeding moms.

 This is why I have created the Complete Guide to Breastfeeding the Baby with MSPI.